 Prediabetes is when your blood sugar levels are higher than normal but not high enough for your doctor to diagnose diabetes.

-It is estimated that almost 85 million individuals in the U.S. have prediabetes.
-In other words, nearly 1 out of 3 American adults!
+It is estimated that almost 85 million individuals in the U.S. have prediabetes, or in other words, nearly 1 in 3 Americans!

 3 Tips to Preventing Prediabetes